kselnaag/team_streams/README.md

 ## 🍱 System parts
 - team_streams_app - TwitchAPI_app as TTV integration part *(make it in Twitch dev panel)*
-- team_streams_bot - Telegram_bot as TG integration part *(make it throught BotFather in Telegram)*
+- team_streams_bot - TelegramAPI_bot as TG integration part *(make it throught BotFather in Telegram)*
 - team_streams - external service with logic and usecases *(this project)*

 ## ⚡ Features
-- Just start TTV stream: bot makes post about it in your TG channel and forwards it to another team members
+- Just start TTV stream: bot makes post about it in your TG channel and forwards it to another team members (AUTOFORWARD=ON|OFF)
 - Make post manualy in your TG channel and forward it into bot: it forwards post to another team members
 - Make post in bot privat chat: bot makes this post in your TG channel and forwards it to another team members
-- Bot options control throught bot private commands/menu *(still under construction)*
+- Bot options control throught bot private chat by commands/menu *(still under construction)*

 You should add the bot to all TG chanels as administrator with posting rights and start it.